t3rn/executor-release/README.md

 # To reattach: tmux attach -t t3rn-executor
 ```

-### Option 3: Using systemd (Ubuntu Only, Advanced Users)
+### Option 3: Using systemd (Ubuntu Only, For Advanced Users)
 For a permanent solution that starts automatically on boot, you can create a systemd service.
-Contact your system administrator or refer to the systemd documentation for setup.
+Contact your system administrator or refer to systemd documentation for setup.

 ## Troubleshooting

 If you encounter issues:
 - Verify all environment variables are set correctly.
-- Ensure your private key is valid (**always keep your private key secret and never reveal it to anyone**).
+- Ensure your private key is valid (**always keep your private key secret and never reveal it to anyone**)
 - Check network connectivity to enabled networks.
-- Ensure your wallet has sufficient balance for each network.
+- Verify sufficient balance in your wallet for each network.

 For further assistance, join our [Discord community](https://discord.com/invite/S5kHFQTtp6) or watch the comprehensive [YouTube setup guide](https://youtu.be/KYFWwV6ZkLY).